ajv-validator/ajv/docs/json-schema.md

 The value of keyword `exclusiveMaximum` (`exclusiveMinimum`) should be a number.
 This value is the exclusive maximum (minimum) allowed value for the data to be valid (the data equal to this keyword value is invalid).

-::: warning Please note
-Boolean value for keywords `exclusiveMaximum` (`exclusiveMinimum`) is no longer supported.
+::: warning NO support for boolean keyword values Boolean values for keywords `exclusiveMaximum` (`exclusiveMinimum`) are not supported.
 :::

 **Examples**